ManiGOo/PokemonMemory/README.md

 # Memory game with Pokemon
 Using React And Tailwind for css
-# Cours: The Odin Project
+# Course: The Odin Project